-You will see an "Updating Configuration” message indicating your WAF-as-a-Service application is being provisioned Note that in most cases, this will take less than a minute, but could take up to five minutes.
+You will see an "Updating Configuration” message indicating your WAF-as-a-Service application is being provisioned.
+Note that in most cases, this will take less than a minute, but could take up to five minutes.
 Click OK.
 Click Close